Jordan Graham's tale of Wolves woes and heart-breaking knee injuries as he targets New Year return

 Ten years ago, Jordan Graham came off the bench as Wolves were narrowly beaten by West Ham in the FA Cup.

 At the time he was flying, but a few games later a serious injury derailed his progress.
 A decade on, his story has continued to be one of strength and resilience to overcome the many obstacles which have stood in his way.
-A tale of hope for the New Year, with Paul Berry.
+A tale of hope for the New Year.

 As 2025 draws to a close, Jordan Graham posted a picture on his Instagram story.